sahil19-19/sahil19-19/README.md

 ## I am Sahil

 I am a Computer Science and Engineering graduate from NIT Hamirpur.
-I am an aspiring software engineer with experience in front-end dev and want to explore back-end.
+I am an aspiring software engineer with experience in front-end and back-end dev.
 I am searching for intern/ full-time opportunities.
 Welcome to my GitHub page.

 ---
 ##  Profile Links